serranoio/cheeky-lil-blog/README.md

 in /server
 Im pretty sure you have to install dependencies, so go get all of the imports.
 Not familiar with the exact command.
-Im pretty sure go get each individual import works
+Im pretty sure go get each individual import works.
 ```
 go run ./main.go serve
 ```